PXVI/mips-pro-adam/README.md

 # mips-pro-adam
 ------------------------
 <br />
-This is a MIPS microprocessor hardware design.
+This is a MIPS microprocessor hardware design reposiroty.
 The design is in no way meant to be a full fledged RTL with some extreme application.
 This is rather to build my understanding of the processor design and eventually the verification. <br />
 I will be using the MIPS ISA, to which extent, I do not know.
 Primary goal is to actually build a microarchitecture which will serve as a learning reference for myself or anyone who is intereted.
 The microarchitectures ( one after the other ) which I will be implementing are :<br />
 <br />
 <b>1.
 Single Cycle Processor Design</b><br />